How Self-Driving Cars Are Revolutionizing the Way We Travel

 Local traffic laws and regulations, bad weather conditions, and high-congested areas all pose challenges to self-driving technology.
 Yet safety remains one of the top concerns when it comes to trusting autonomous vehicles.
 In an AAA survey, nearly 70% of Americans admitted they were afraid of self-driving vehicles, up from 55% in the previous year.

-Additionally, there have been some major setbacks, as in the example of Tesla’s “Full Self-Driving” (FSD).
+Additionally, there have been some major setbacks, such as the example of Tesla’s “Full Self-Driving” (FSD).
 Tesla recalled some 363,000 of its electric vehicles equipped with FSD after the National Highway Traffic Safety Administration (NHTSA) said they are unsafe to use.

 Self driving car statistics